 (iii) UTILISING SYSTEMS TOOLS: Mapping the root causes, system and actors

 (iv) STRATEGIES, COLLABORATIONS & MEASURING IMPACT: Implementing your change process

+There will be time dedicated to team work throughout the course and all team members are required to actively participate in team work.
 Although you will be working in teams, the majority of this assessment is based on your individual contributions.
 Each individual in the team will be responsible for one section of the social change process, and will be assessed according to three components:

 3(a) Individual written report (25%) due end of week 9 by 11.59pm using the Turnitin link.
 This report needs to be meet Turnitin submission requirements.
 It is your individual contribution to the team report (eg. each team member will submit a 2000 word section of the report).
 The word limit is 2000 words (plus or minus 10%).

 Your written report of 2000 words comprises the individual section of the change process that you have been allocated in your group (for example, systems thinking, blueprint for change, systems tools or strategies, collaborations and measuring impact).
 This is a 2000-word section of the overall report and is the basis of the oral presentation you upload in the final week of the course.

 3(b) Individual oral presentation (15%): This is a video of your oral presentation of your section of the change process.
 It is filmed and edited by you and uploaded online in the final module of the course.
 The presentation must be 5 minutes long.
 In this presentation, you ‘pitch’ your individual section of the team report.
 Due week 11.